dkaliroff/phitnet/README.md

 ```

 #### Inference:
-For running InvRepNet on a directory of images:
+For running PhIT-Net on a directory of images:
 ```bash
 python inference.py /path/to/the/input/images/dir/ --pretrained_model /path/to/the/pretrained/model/ --output --/path/to/the/output/images/dir/
 ```